gggdttt/gggdttt/README.md

 **gggdttt/gggdttt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🔭 I’m a student of DTU(Technical University of Denamrk) and studying for my master degree of Computer Science and Engineering.
-I am working at Microsoft(base Copenhagen-Denmark) as a part-time student worker.
+- 🔭 I am working at Microsoft(base Copenhagen-Denmark).
 - 🌱 I’m currently focusing on compiler and artificial intelligence.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...